buttonsrtoys/mvvm_plus/README.md

 `get_mvvm` is a Flutter implementation of MVVM that supports sharing business logic across widgets.

-`get_mvvm` employs `ChangeNotifiers` and optionally stores models in gettable singletons, so will feel familiar to most Flutter developers.
+`get_mvvm` employs `ChangeNotifiers` and gettable singletons, so is a management solution that will feel familiar to most Flutter developers.

 ## Model-View-View Model (MVVM)

-As with every implementation of MVVM, `get_mvvm` divides responsibilities into an immutable rendering (called the *View*) and a presentation model (called the *View Model*):
+As with all MVVM implementations, `get_mvvm` divides responsibilities into an immutable rendering (called the *View*) and a presentation model (called the *View Model*):

       [View] <--> [View Model] <--> [Model]